RachelBethke/computational-biology-tools/README.md

 - Cross-platform compatibility

 ## Current Implementation: Conservation Genetics Module
-The first module focuses on conservation genetics analysis, featuring:
+The currently implemented module focuses on conservation genetics analysis, featuring:
 - Loading and analysis of haplotype data
 - Calculation of key genetic diversity metrics:
   - Nucleotide diversity (π)
   - Watterson's theta
   - Tajima's D
+- Block-based analysis of haplotype datasets
 - Interactive visualization of allele frequencies
-- GUI interface for easy data exploration
+- GUI interface for data exploration and comparison
+- Export of calculated metrics for downstream analysis

+This module represents the primary completed and actively developed component of the toolkit.

 ## Getting Started